stratisco/Terminal-Display-Image/README.md

 Usage: dimg [FILE] [DISPLAY OPTIONS]

 Display options:
-  -w, --max-width #    Maximum width of the outputed image in character spaces.
-This supports % values -h, --max-height #   Maximum height of the outputed image in character spaces.
-This supports % values
+  -w, --max-width #    Maximum width of output in character spaces.
+Either numbers of percentages -h, --max-height #   Maximum height of output in character spaces.
+Either numbers of percentages -p, --padding        Spacing on the sides of the image
       --upper-slab     Print pixels using upper half slab '▀' --lower-slab     Print pixels using lower half slab '▄' --two-space      Print pixels using two spaces '  ' (this is more compatible but reduces image resolution 2x)

 Misc options:
       --help           Prints this message